wdbacker/php-vue-test/README.md

 ### Preparation

 To write this test app, I assume you have:
-- installed a local copy of PHP 7.4 on your machine
+- use [PHPSandbox](https://phpsandbox.io/), an online PHP code editor & test environment (use the "Standard PHP notebook with Web and CLI" notebook option for this test)
-- or use [PHPSandbox](https://phpsandbox.io/), an online PHP code editor & test environment
+- or installed a local copy of PHP 7.4 on your machine

 ### PHP